mapillary/mapillary_tools/README.md

 # Use -f here to replace the existing one
 git tag -f v0.9.1-beta

-# Push the tagged commit first if you haven't done it yet
+# Push the tagged commit first if it is not there yet
 git push origin

 # Push ALL local tags (TODO: How to push a specific tag?)